Ghomess/VFX-MobileDeveloperChallenge/README.md

 - **react-native-vector-icons**: React Native Vector Icons is used for adding icons to the app.
 It provides a wide range of customizable icons that can be easily integrated into the app.
 It's used inside the bottom tab navigator and inside the search bar component.

 - **react-native-chart-kit**: React Native Chart Kit is used to add charts to the app.
 It provides customizable charts that can be easily integrated, some of the features I'm using are the onDataPointClick function to know which data point the user clicked to show more details about that data point and change the color of it using getDotColor.
-It's used to show the price of the stocks and the price of the currency pairs, daily, weekly and monthly depending on the user's input.
+It's used to show the monthly price of the stocks and the price of the currency pairs, daily, weekly and monthly depending on the user's input.
 (Now it's already getting data from an API).

 - **react-native-svg**: React Native SVG provides SVG support for React Native and is required in the react-native-svg-charts library.